 a.
 Code of Conduct

-The Conservancy is committed to maintaining the highest standards of conduct and ethics, and the organization's success is dependent upon the public's trust that Conservancy Trustees, Officers, Employees will conduct business in compliance with applicable laws, using sound judgment, and in an honest and ethical manner.
-The Conservancy's Code of Conduct includes guidelines with respect to business ethics, financial accounting and recordkeeping, confidentiality of Conservancy records, anti-harassment, and substance abuse.
+Central Park Conservancy is committed to maintaining the highest standards of conduct and ethics, and the organization's success is dependent upon the public's trust that Conservancy trustees, officers, employees will conduct business in compliance with applicable laws, using sound judgment, and in an honest and ethical manner.
+Central Park Conservancy's Code of Conduct includes guidelines with respect to business ethics, financial accounting and recordkeeping, confidentiality of Conservancy records, anti-harassment, and substance abuse.

 b.
 Conflicts of Interest Policy

-Members of the Conservancy's Board of Trustees, as well as Conservancy officers and employees have a fiduciary duty to carry out the mission of the Conservancy and conduct themselves without conflict to the interests of the organization.
-An actual or potential conflict of interest arises when an individual in a position to influence a decision concerning the Conservancy's operations may result in a pecuniary benefit to that person, or to his or her family.
-All Trustees, Officers, and Employees have a duty to disclose actual or potential conflicts of interest regarding themselves, as well as other Trustees, Officers, and/or Employees.
+Members of Central Park Conservancy's Board of Trustees, as well as Conservancy officers and employees have a fiduciary duty to carry out the mission of Central Park Conservancy and conduct themselves without conflict to the interests of the organization.
+An actual or potential conflict of interest arises when an individual in a position to influence a decision concerning Central Park Conservancy's operations may result in a pecuniary benefit to that person, or to his or her family.
+All trustees, officers, and employees have a duty to disclose actual or potential conflicts of interest regarding themselves, as well as other trustees, officers, and/or employees.

 c.
 Gifts Acceptance Policy

-The Conservancy accepts unrestricted gifts, as well as gifts designated for specific programs and purposes from individuals, corporations, and foundations that fulfill and further the mission of Conservancy.
+Central Park Conservancy accepts unrestricted gifts, as well as gifts designated for specific programs and purposes from individuals, corporations, and foundations that fulfill and further the mission of the Conservancy.
 "Standard Contributions," which are generally accepted in the ordinary course of business, include cash, publicly traded securities, charitable gift annuities, life insurance and retirement plan beneficiary designations, and matching gifts.
-"Non-standard Contributions", such as tangible personal property, real estate, closely held securities, remainder interests in property, charitable remainder trusts, and charitable lead trusts are subject to review by the Conservancy's Gift Acceptance Committee prior to acceptance to determine whether (a) accepting the property fulfills the Conservancy's mission, (b) the property is marketable, (c) there are liabilities associated with the property, and/or (d) the property will generate undesirable tax consequences for the organization.
+"Non-standard Contributions", such as tangible personal property, real estate, closely held securities, remainder interests in property, charitable remainder trusts, and charitable lead trusts are subject to review by Central Park Conservancy's Gift Acceptance Committee prior to acceptance to determine whether (a) accepting the property fulfills Central Park Conservancy's mission, (b) the property is marketable, (c) there are liabilities associated with the property, and/or (d) the property will generate undesirable tax consequences for the organization.

 d.
 Whistleblower Policy

-The Conservancy's Whistleblower Policy is intended to encourage and enable employees and others to report fraudulent, dishonest, or illegal conduct.
-No officer, director, or employee who in good faith reports a violation of the Conservancy's Code of Conduct shall suffer harassment, retaliation, or adverse employment consequences.
-Reports of improper conduct may be confidentially submitted to the Conservancy through a confidential portal found on the organization's intranet at http://intranet.e-cpc.centralparknyc.org.
+Central Park Conservancy's Whistleblower Policy is intended to encourage and enable employees and others to report fraudulent, dishonest, or illegal conduct.
+No officer, director, or employee who in good faith reports a violation of Central Park Conservancy's Code of Conduct shall suffer harassment, retaliation, or adverse employment consequences.
+Reports of improper conduct may be confidentially submitted to Central Park Conservancy through a confidential portal found on the organization's intranet at http://intranet.e-cpc.centralparknyc.org.